ValentinDebon/slab_alloc/README.md

+# dbjdbj refactoring attempt for running on win32

+&copy; 2022 by dbj@dbj.org, CC BY SA 4.0

 # Simplified Slab allocator

 ANSI-C simplified slab allocator.
 Concepts taken from "The Slab Allocator: An Object-Caching Kernel Memory Allocator" By Jeff Bonwick.